Madison County Courthouse (Georgia)

-The Madison County Courthouse in Danielsville, Georgia is a historic courthouse built in 1901.
+The Madison County Courthouse in Danielsville, Georgia, county seat of Madison County, Georgia, is a historic courthouse built in 1901.
 It was listed on the National Register of Historic Places in 1980.

 It has a cruciform plan, similar to that of the Twiggs County Courthouse (1902-04) and of the Clayton County Courthouse.
 It was designed by architect J.W.
 Golucke.
+The lead contractor was Fred Wagener, with construction costing a total of $18,314.

 It has painted brickwork and rests on a stone foundation.
 The building's brickwork is laid in American bond.
 It has a pyramidally capped tower on its front facade.